kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ### Quick Start with Docker Compose

-The easiest way to run this bot is using Docker Compose.
-It includes built-in scheduling so your summaries run automatically!
+The easiest way to run this bot is using Docker Compose and our prebuilt image [shown here](#quick-start-2-minute-setup).

 1. Clone this repository and cd into it.